Start9Labs/docs/src/packaging-guide/project-structure.md

 #### store.ts

 The Store is for persisting arbitrary data that are _not_ persisted by the service itself.
+It is rare to You must define your store as a `Store` type and also initialize it with an `initStore` const that satisfies the type.
+On fresh install, StartOS initializes the Store with values provided in initStore _before_ anything else, even before [setupPreInstall](#initts).
+This guarantees the Store is available to all other setup scripts.

 The three most common use cases of the Store are:

-1. Credentials for end user.
-1. Credentials for dependent services.
-1. Temporary state to be inspected at runtime, such as startup flags.
+1. Tracking ephemeral state, such as startup flags.
+1. Storing SMTP preferences and credentials.
-1. Data that cannot be retrieved or derived from the service itself.
+1. Storing data that cannot be retrieved or derived from the service itself.
+1. Storing user credentials (not recommended).

 `setupExposeStore()` is where you determine which values from the Store to expose to other services running on StartOS. _Values not explicitly exposed here will be kept private_.